Kenya's stock exchange sees boost from repeal of rate cap

-NAIROBI, Jan 13 (Reuters) - Kenya’s Nairobi Securities Exchange (NSE) expects the removal of a cap on commercial lending rates to spur stocks trading, lifting valuations and attracting new listings, its chief executive said on Monday.
+NAIROBI (Reuters) - Kenya’s Nairobi Securities Exchange (NSE) (NSE.NR) expects the removal of a cap on commercial lending rates to spur stocks trading, lifting valuations and attracting new listings, its chief executive said on Monday.

 The government removed the cap last November, fuelling a rally in bank shares that helped the market finish the year as one of the best performers on the continent.